giovannicampa/football_match_results_prediction/README.md

 ### data_preparation.py

-Reads the data from the csv files containing the information about every single football match of various the seasons.
+Reads the data from the csv files containing the information about every single football match of various seasons.
-It then calculates features such as ranking position of the two teams at the moment of the match, average values of the scores, yellow cards and others
+Then it calculates features such as ranking position of the two teams at the moment of the match, average values of scores per match, yellow cards and others

 It is called by **prediction_model.py** and **prediction_model_TF.py** and only executed if the prepared data has not been already pickled.